 * Member of the Governing Board

 You are invited to dialogue with us each month at our Elected Council Meeting!
 Right now we meet on Zoom during the Shelter-At-Home orders.
-Normally, we meet the Second Thursday of each month (except July) at 8:00 am in the Wesley Room in the Education Wing of the Walnut Creek United Methodist Church (up the hill in the back).
+Normally, we meet the Second Thursday of each month (except July) at 8:00 am in the Fellowship Hall at Hillcrest Congregational Church UCC.
 Breakfast begins at 8:00 and our dialogues begin right at 8:30 am.
 All are invited!
 Email email@example.com to receive the zoom meeting information.

 The Interfaith Council of Contra Costa County depends on contributions from member congregations and individuals who support our mission of promoting interfaith understanding.
 To make a tax deductible donation, please make your check to Interfaith Council of Contra Costa County and mail it to our office at 1543 Sunnyvale Avenue, Suite 205; Walnut Creek, CA 94597.
 For credit card donations, please visit our web site and go to the Donate page.